 Conservation work included stripping off all the accumulated layers of paint, re-finishing and re-gilding with 23½ carat English gold leaf.
 Additional repairs were made to parts of the mechanical clock movement which is a traditional two train type with recoil anchor escapement, and had been cared for by Smith of Derby for a great many years.

-Daedalus Conservation also worked on this project and their woodworking craftsmen cut out and replaced the areas of concern, following which Smith of Derby clockmakers painted all the woodwork with exterior quality weatherproof gloss paint, including abrasion of all ironwork and application of anti corrosive primer.
+Daedalus Conservation also worked on this project and their woodworking craftsmen cut out and replaced parts of the timber casing which were causing concern.
+Smith of Derby clockmakers removed rust from all the ironwork, applied anti-corrosion primer and re-finished the whole case in high quality exterior gloss paint.
+All this work was completed on-site.